JamesWeiChen/research-design-as-evidence-replication-package/README.md

 Release: `20260821-v1`

 This package contains the selected numerical solver used in the paper and the complete programs needed to reproduce Figures 2 and 3.
-The code uses the paper's current notation, contains English documentation throughout, and has no dependency on private paths or unpublished source trees.

 ## Quick start